Note-Hive/Overview/notes/meetings/Plan for the Curriculum Creation.md

 • If in GitHub, should there be a new repo that's named similar to the Guide?
 Or just use the existing repo?

 Tasks

 • Organize and rename all pages in OneNote accordingly that will follow the Spreadsheet (Hira)

 • Create the TOC
 	• Update the executives
 	• Research existing guides in the SharePoint area and company websites

 • Use the TOC for the category area in the spreadsheet

 • Make questions and descriptions according to the category on each page (tab)

 • Create GitHub repositories based on the guide if it's missing.

 • Suzanne create folder

 • Share the folder link

 • Create the Tasks

 • Share the tasks with the research markdown file

 • Update Important Links in this OneNote for reference
 	• Include the tracker which includes mostly all the companies

+[Branding Tracker](https://focushive.sharepoint.com/:x:/r/sites/CorporateHive/_layouts/15/Doc.aspx?sourcedoc=%7BE859A3B9-0EA1-497A-9027-51185AB438C3%7D&file=Branding%20Tracker.xlsx&action=default&mobileredirect=true) - the list might be incomplete but it shows the different affiliated companies and the link to their website.
+Focus on using the links and not on how the spreadsheet works.
+This can help in getting ideas for your content creation.